General FAQs | Technical FAQs | Purchasing FAQs

 Q: I've heard the term copyright free music.
 Does this mean there are no copyrights in the music?

 A: The term copyright free music is misleading as it implies there are no copyrights in the music - there are copyrights on all the music.
-Chris Worth Productions owns all the copyrights and licensing rights to all the tracks it offers to you.
+Chris Worth Productions owns all the copyrights or licensing rights to all the tracks it offers to you.
 The phrase royalty free is more accurate.
 Have a look at our Licence and our Terms and Conditions for more information on copyright.

 Q: What can I use the music for?

-A: You can use the music for films, television, radio, DVD and video productions, websites, multimedia presentations, animations, audio visual slideshows, events, Flash, computer and video games, student films, background and incidental themes or music on-hold.
+A: You can use the music for films, television, radio, DVD and video productions, websites, multimedia presentations, animations, audio visual slideshows, events, Flash, computer and video games, apps, student films, background and incidental themes or music on-hold.
 Contact us if you have any usage questions.

 Q: Can I commission music from you?